 What are rugby leagues?
 Which leagues are most popular and how are they structured?
 Get ready to learn all about the basics of rugby leagues.
 No prior knowledge of the sport of rugby is necessary to start learning.

-The term 'rugby league' refers to two distinct concepts.
-The first is the governing body that oversees member teams and matches throughout the course of the season.
+A rugby league is the governing body that oversees member teams and matches throughout the course of the season.
 Each organization has its own set of rules that must be abided by, although most rule books align with the regulations that have been set forth by the International Rugby Federation, which governs all international play.

 Rugby leagues also refer to the member organizations themselves.
 Within each league are several teams that compete against one another during a season, with a penultimate championship match usually awaiting the two teams with the most success as determined by their regular season and playoff win-loss records.
 Each team is from a different city or geographic region, with its own unique set of jerseys and players enlisted under contract.